 - Work with individual/teams of students to encourage questions about STEM topics

 - Be a resource for the teacher and students

 - Develop activities jointly with teachers

-- Explore opportunities for field trips and other programs designed to enhance the learning experience
+- Explore opportunities for field trips/other programs

 - Complement the teacher's presentations and add a practical perspective if needed

 - Work with teachers to enhance/improve course content

 - Make presentations based on your expertise when appropriate

 - Help teachers design experimental challenges